totvs/thf-snippets-vscode/README.md

-thfdirectivelite   /// Create the .directive (lite) file thffunctioncompile /// Create the compile function for .directive file thffunctionlink    /// Create the link function for .directive file thfdirectivespec   /// Create the .controller.spec file thffactory         /// Create the .factory file thffactory         /// Create the .factory.spec file thffilter          /// Create the .filter file
+thfdirectivelite   /// Create the .directive (lite) file thffunctioncompile /// Create the compile function for .directive file thffunctionlink    /// Create the link function for .directive file thfdirectivespec   /// Create the .directive.spec file thffactory         /// Create the .factory file thffactory         /// Create the .factory.spec file thffilter          /// Create the .filter file